 Sadly, Alzheimers runs in his Dad's family.
 Ron passed away in 2012 and he was such a great husband, Dad and Grandpa.
 (Read more here: Eternal Rest Grant Unto Him, and here about Kent's family: Alzheimers Disease and Coconut Oil.)
 After his Dad was diagnosed years ago, Kent read this article, about a doctor who saw drastic improvements in her husband when he began taking coconut daily.
 He didn't even hesitate and started doing the same, hoping to prevent this dreaded disease.
 (See the very encouraging studies I link to below.)

-That's also why he takes cod liver oil daily (for omega-3's and the anti-inflammatory effect), vitamin K2 (can prevent dementia and boost brain health), and probiotics (to build up his overall immune system), along with the supplements that he takes since we got him off his blood pressure meds.
+That's also why he takes cod liver oil daily (for omega-3's and the anti-inflammatory effect), vitamin K2 (can help fight off dementia and boost brain health), and probiotics (to build up his overall immune system), along with the supplements that he takes since we got him off his blood pressure meds.

 How Kent takes the spoonful of coconut oil: